 Where to save

-If you pay your money into a bank or building society, they’ll pay you interest on it – see it as a reward for allowing them to look after your money.
+If you pay your money into a bank or building society, they’ll pay you interest on it – see it as a reward for allowing them to have use of your money.

 The two most common savings products are ISAs and savings accounts.

 ISA (Individual Savings Account)

 These are very popular as they are a tax-free way of saving or investing – no Income Tax or Capital Gains Tax is payable on money saved or invested within an ISA (sometimes these are called NISA, the ‘n’ standing for ‘new’).

 ISA providers can now offer a flexible facility which will let you withdraw and replace money from your ISA, provided it is done within the same tax year.

 Don’t forget ISA transfers are still required to move money from previous years ISA subscriptions.

 Help To Buy ISA

-Savers can make an initial deposit of £1,000 when they open a Help to Buy ISA and then receive £50 for every £200 saved up to a maximum of £12,000.
+You could make an initial deposit of £1,200 when you opened a Help to Buy ISA and then £200 every month up to a maximum of £12,000.